Electric Vehicle Routing and Charging/Discharging under Time-Variant Electricity Prices: Lagrangian Relexation for the EVRPTW-TP

 which is equivalent to the Lagrangian master problem

-Since the set $H$ is not known beforehand, the Lagrangian bound $Z_{MP}$ is calculated iteratively starting with an empty set $H$.
-Given fixed values of the Lagrangian multipliers $\lambda_i$, problem $Z_{SP}(\lambda)$ is solved to obtain a new feasible solution $h\in H$.
-The relaxed master problem is updated and solved to obtain new values for the Lagrangian multipliers.
-The solution of the relaxed master problem provides an upper bound on the optimal Lagrangian bound while the optimal solution of $Z_{SP}(\lambda)$ provides a lower bound.
-The iterations are stopped when the gap between the upper and lower bounds is sufficiently small.
+Since the set $H$ is not known beforehand, we implemented the stablized cutting-plane approach developed by \cite{kallehauge2006lagrangian} to obtain $Z_{MP}$ iteratively starting with an empty set $H$.
+The determination of the set of cutting planes require solution of the subproblem.
+Given fixed values of the Lagrangian multipliers $\lambda_i$, the Lagrangian subproblem is solved to obtain $Z_{SP}(\lambda)$ and a new feasible solution $h\in H$.
+The resulting solution generates a cut that is added to the master problem.
+The relaxed master problem is solved to obtain new values for the Lagrangian multipliers.
+The solution of the relaxed master problem provides an upper bound on the optimal Lagrangian bound while the optimal solution of $Z_{LR}(\lambda)$ provides a lower bound.
+The algorithm iterates until the gap between the upper and lower bounds is sufficiently small.
+Alternatively, the Lagrangian bound can also be obtained by solving the Dantzig-Wolfe reformulation of $Z_{MP}$ using column generation.
+Both methods require solving $Z_{SP}(\lambda)$ repetitively.

-The sub-problem $Z_{SP}(\lambda)$ has similar structure as the column generation sub-problem introduced by \cite{desaulniers2016exact} for EVRPTW.
-However, the labeling algorithm in \cite{desaulniers2016exact} is not applicable to $Z_{SP}(\lambda)$ because of the difference between their objective functions.
+The Lagrangian sub-problem has similar structure as the column generation sub-problem introduced by \cite{desaulniers2016exact} for EVRPTW.
+However, it is nontrivial to apply the labeling algorithm proposed by \cite{desaulniers2016exact} to solve $Z_{SP}(\lambda)$ because of the difference between their objective functions.
 Although the EV's energy consumption along the route is linear with respect to the total distance, the cost of a unit distance in $Z_{SP}(\lambda)$ depends on the time of charging which introduces extra complexity to the problem.
-In addition, the decision about discharging is independent of the travelling distance and hence we can not formulate $Z_{SP}(\lambda)$ as a elementary shortest path problem with resource constraints.
-For these reasons, we use a standard MIP solver to solve $Z_{SP}(\lambda)$.
+In addition, the decision about discharging is largely independent of the travelling distance and hence we can not formulate the Lagrangian sub-problem as a elementary shortest path problem with resource constraints.
+For these reasons, we use a standard mixed integer programming (MIP) solver to solve $Z_{SP}(\lambda)$.